Ravinder Raina: Political career

-Raina has been closely associated with the welfare of victims of terrorism in the state.
 He was advised to join the Bharatiya Janata Party by former Prime Minister A. B. Vajpayee during a meeting.
 He served as the state president of the party's youth wing: the Bharatiya Janata Yuva Morcha (BJYM).
 In 2014 assembly elections he defeated Jammu and Kashmir People's Democratic Party candidate Surinder Kumar Choudhary by 9,503 votes from the Nowshera Assembly constituency.
 During the budget session in early 2018, Raina led his party colleagues several times in shouting anti-Pakistan slogans in the Assembly to protest against the frequent ceasefire violations by the neighbouring country along the Line of Control (LoC).
 He failed in his bid for re-election to the Jammu and Kashmir Legislative Assembly in the 2024 assembly elections, being beaten by Surinder Kumar Choudhary, a candidate from the Jammu and Kashmir National Conference, by 7,819 votes in the Nowshera Assembly constituency.

 Controversy

 Raina courted controversy in 2015 when he took oath as MLA in Jammu and Kashmir Legislative Assembly in the name of "Mata Vaishno Devi".
 Members of opposition registered their objection by saying that there is no provision for a member of the legislative house to take oath in the name of "Mata Vaishno Devi".
-Protem Speaker Mohmmad Shafi had to intervene in the matter and later he asked Raina to take oath in the name of God.
+Pro tem Speaker Mohmmad Shafi had to intervene in the matter and later he asked Raina to take oath in the name of God.